When you're IN the moment, it's tough to see past it

 December 2006 - You can see from the pic that I was completely overwhelmed.
 I wasn't even relieved.
 It was such an incredibly gut-wrenching moment.
 I was terrified they'd made a mistake with my marks.
 Stunned that I'd passed.
 It was a crazy moment.
-I really struggled with CTA.
+I really struggled with CTA (my postgrad).
 Working and studying was very tough, I'd failed a whole bunch of tests.
 I nearly de-registered halfway through the year.
 I was convinced that I'd fail.

 At each point along my journey, I have been scared.
 Anxious (oh yeah, I struggle with anxiety.
 A LOT!), and worried that I won’t be able to make it to the next step, whatever that is.

 I still struggle with this.
 Every phase of your life comes with a new challenges that makes you uncertain.
 The secret is to learn to trust that NOW doesn’t mean FOREVER, and that stuff that happens to you now may have value you don’t realise yet.